alexey-ernest/algorithms-n-data-structures/README.md

 # algorithms-n-data-structures
-Algorithms and data structures code samples as an exercise for Sedgewick's book
+Algorithms and data structures code samples as exercises for the Sedgewick's book